-Criteria for admission of graduates are currently under review for 2023 entry.
+Criteria for admission of graduates are currently under review for 2025 entry.
 This is likely to relate to points awarded for academic and/or UCAT performance and will not include changes to A-Level grade or subject requirements where a longer period of notice would be required.

-3.13 Irish Leaving Certificate Applicants
+3.13 School Leavers Completing Irish Leaving Certificate for the First Time in 2024

 When considering applicants Junior Certificate and UCAT performance (see 3.3 above) are important and these are scored.
+Please note that performance in the best nine Junior Certificate subjects will be counted.